 - key development actors and institutions and their modes of operation

 - specific operational tools and techniques necessary for successful program management

 - in-depth knowledge of a specific technical field.

-- at least one economics course
+- at least 3 credits of development economics coursework

 - Conflict & Humanitarian Response: students examine the strategies, mechanisms, and operational requirements to respond to humanitarian crises and effectively manage development programs in challenging post-conflict environments.

 - Economics & Social Development: at both the national policy level and individual firm level, economic courses analyze the key drivers of growth and economic development in specific regional contexts and key sectors that either promote or constrain national development.